Chronic Nuisance Ordinance

 This form makes it possible for complaints to be filed anonymously, but the HSPNA Problem Resolution Committee believes that the complaint is stronger if the complainant is identified.

 (Please note that under Wisconsin’s open records law, the City is required to provide a copy of the complaint should anyone request it in writing.)

-Please fill out the form, including all appropriate check boxes, as completely and accurately as possible, using additional paper as needed.
+Please complete the form as fully and as accurately as possible.
 Attach any supporting evidence.